Element84/dbami/CONTRIBUTING.md

 ## Testing

 Tests are run using `pytest`.
-Put pytest python modules and other resource in the `/tests` directory.
+Put pytest python modules and other test resources in the `/tests` directory.

 ## Adding/updating dependencies